 As I mentioned, I'm frequently asked “What can I take to help with _____?” and although there are natural remedies that you can take to help with lots of conditions and even to virus-proof your family...almost every supplement works better with a good nutrition base from which to start.

 Many traditional Practitioners recommend a daily multivitamin.
 Most often, especially if you're eating whole plant foods, a daily multivitamin is simply a waste of money.
 If you do need a good vitamin and mineral boost, choose one that has enough of the vitamins and minerals to make a difference.
 There are many really expensive supplements on the market that don’t do anything for the body - they don’t necessarily hurt it either but don’t waste your money.
 You may have even heard me say “It just creates expensive pee” and that is accurate.
+You could opt for organic supplements from websites like La Vie Organics (check out their website here - lavieorganics.co.uk) for natural blends of superfoods, superfruits, herbs, and whole foods.
 Remember, supplements can not replace a nourishing food, no matter what they say in their marketing.

 Omega 3 Fatty Acids are extremely important for adults and children alike.
 Depending on the age and size of the child the dose may be as low as 500 mg up to 5000 mg for adults.
 My kids take around 3000 mg per day and that is both my eight year old and eleven year old.
 Each child is different.
 Things to look out for include loose stools as a sign that you may have too much omega-3 and need to reduce your supplementation.
 Liquid supplements are easiest to use for children because you can achieve the recommended dose for less when compared to the gummies.

 Most adults will need to take 3 to 5000 mg per day of a good-quality omega-3 supplement.
 I have linked a suggested brand in the resource, downloadable here.